Dorset Council (Australia)

 Dorset Council is a local government body in Tasmania, located in the far north-east of the state mainland.
 Dorset is classified as a rural local government area and has a population of 6,652.
 The major towns and localities of the region include Bridport, Derby and Ringarooma with Scottsdale the regional centre.
+Dorset was placed under a board of inquiry on 2 August 2023 and is currently under the supervision of commissioner Wardlaw.
+The current general manager is John Marik.

 History and attributes

 The municipality was established on 2 April 1993 after the amalgamation of the Scottsdale and Ringarooma municipalities.
 Dorset is classified as regional, agricultural and large under the Australian Classification of Local Governments.